googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/deploy.md

 ### Deploy and Customize

 Next step is to deploy the Match Function and the Evaluator to the same cluster as Open Match deployment but to a different namespace.
-The [TUTORIALROOT]/customization.yaml deploys these components as Services to a 'mm101-tutorial' namespace and adds a ConfigMap to Open Match namespace with the configuration of the Evaluator.
-Run the below command in the [TUTORIALROOT] path to apply this yaml:
+The ```$TUTORIALROOT/customization.yaml``` deploys these components as Services to ```mm101-tutorial``` namespace and adds a ConfigMap to Open Match namespace with the configuration of the Evaluator.
+Run the below command in the ```$TUTORIALROOT``` path to apply this yaml:

 ```
 sed "s|REGISTRY_PLACEHOLDER|$REGISTRY|g" customization.yaml | kubectl apply -f -
 ```

-Please validate that all the Open Match pods and the customizations are in Running state before proceeding to the next step.
+Please validate that all the Open Match pods and the customizations are in running state before proceeding to the next step.
 Here is a command to do this:

 ```
 # Check status for all Open Match Core pods